AStcherbinine/omegapy/joss-paper/paper.md

 of the OMEGA legacy software provided by the instrument team for the past 20 years.

-The module notably includes a re-implementation of the most recent release of the IDL OMEGA software (v10, `SOFT 10`) but also contains several additional data reduction functions such as built-in atmospheric and thermal corrections (using previously published methods) and graphics tools including interactive visualization of the data or generation of composite OMEGA maps using the
+The module notably includes a re-implementation of the most recent release of the IDL OMEGA software (v10, `SOFT 10`), which performs the reading, calibration and reduction of the level 1B data publicly available on the ESA [PSA](https://archives.esac.esa.int/psa/#!Table%20View/OMEGA=instrument) [@besse_2018] to produce level 2A data that can be used for the scientific analysis, but also contains several additional data reduction functions such as built-in atmospheric and thermal corrections (using previously published methods) and graphics tools including interactive visualization of the data or generation of composite OMEGA maps using the